cindidong/DH110/Assignments/6/README.md

 #### Accent Colors
 - Pink (for quiz section, buttons, cards): #E1C3CF
 - Green (for navbar, buttons, cards, sign in/sign up modal): #1F381B
 > I went back and forth with the color scheme.
 I knew I wasn't going to follow the https://www.musictheory.net theme, as it is quite simple and designed for a mobile experience.
-When I started working on this, I had planned to go with a more academic color palette (beiges, tans, neutrals) reminiscent of coffee, but I thought it was rather boring and old looking once on Figma (3rd variation in Color Variations section).
-I wanted to make the website a little more visually interesting and slightly modernized, so I added the pink and green colors for an accent.
+When I started working on this, I had planned to go with a more academic color palette (beiges, tans, neutrals) reminiscent of coffee, but I thought it was rather boring and old looking once on Figma (can be seen in the 3rd variation in Color Variations section).
+I wanted to make the website more visually interesting and slightly modernized, so I added the pink and green colors as accent colors.

 ### Typeface
 - Page Headers: Jost, 43
 - Lesson Title/NavBar Title: Jost, 40
 - Body/Table of Contents Links: Open Sans, 24
 - Button: Jost, 20
 > As I aimed to make the website seem a little more modern, I chose the sans-serif font of Jost for my headers.
-It looks very clean, modern, and easy to read.
+It looks very clean, slightly modern, and easy to read.
 To me, it feels playful, inviting, and friendly.
 In addition, there were many different weight options.
 I was working with a 14" MacBook Pro, so I couldn't make the text too big.
 However, small, cramped text makes the user lose interest, so I made the page headers size 43.
 I chose the sans-serif font of Open Sans for the body text in the lesson.
 It's more condensed than Jost (the characters are closer together), while remaining easy to read.
 I made the body text size 24, as to be almost half of the headers while still remaining readable.

 ### Layout
+- Grid: 40px grid (distance between each grid space is 40px)
+> I chose a 40px grid instead of doing rows/columns, because my website has a lot of lines of text (table of contents page) rather than images/cards.
+Thus, a smaller grid allows me to arrange these lines of text appropriately, while still allowing me to add chunks of text later on (the lessons page).
+I had margins of 1 grid box (40px).